 So you think that your partner has a drinking problem.

-You have tried to discuss his drinking with him but every time you bring up the issue you end up in a screaming match.
+You have tried to discuss his drinking with him/her but every time you bring up the issue you end up in an argument.

 If he is doing some or all of these then probably he has an alcohol problem.

 The more of them he is doing the more likely he has a problem.

 So in no particular order, he probably has an alcohol problem if s/he:-